zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Nathan wants to give Bethany “one for the road.”
 He  says, “I’ll serve this one straight up and with a twist of lemon.”
 Remember, w e said “straight up” means that the drink has just one kind of alcohol, but is  made cold first by putting ice in it and then taking the ice out.
 I’m not quite sure why  you would have a drink straight up with a twist of lemon; if there were a twist of lemon, it wouldn’t be a drink straight up, I don’t think.
 But then again, I  don’t drink very much.

 Well, what is a “twist (twist) of lemon”?
-A twist o f lemon is a small amount of the fruit – lemon – that is squeezed into the drink.
+A twist of lemon is a small amount of the fruit – lemon – that is squeezed into the drink.
 Of ten they will put the little piece of lemon – a little, what we would call, “slice” (slic e) of lemon – into the drink after it has been squeezed into the drink.
 Nathan says, “It’ s my specialty.”
 Your “specialty” is what you are very good at doing.

 He continues, “I could also mix you a cocktail if y ou prefer.”
 A “cocktail” (cocktail) is a drink that contains two or more ingredients.
 I t could be two different kinds of alcohol.
 It could be alcohol and water, or alcohol and juice, or alcohol and soda.
 “To mix” means to combine these two ingredients tog ether – the two kinds of alcohol or the two kinds of liquid that are in the drink.